MLB rumors: Ex-Yankees, Mets reliever Tyler Cli...

 - News Article

-MLB rumors: Ex-Yankees, Mets reliever Tyler Clippard destined for Diamondbacks’ injured list - nj.com
+MLB rumors: Ex-Yankees, Mets reliever Tyler Clippard lands on Diamondbacks’ injured list - nj.com

 Right-hander Tyler Clippard pitched for the New York Yankees in 2007 and then again in 2016 and 2017.
 He was in the New York Mets' bullpen in 2015 for their World Series run.